lucasfraulin/SoapKnights/README.txt

 Then you will load into level 1 that explains how to complete the level.
 The goal is then to kill the basic slime and clear the dirt by using your water gun that shoots water particle or your sword.
 You must do this without touching the slime that can damage you and eventually kill you.
-Once the slime is dead and the dirt is clear then you can find the lever and pull it to purify the water supply.

 You can move on to the next levels after this.
 Level 2 features basic slimes, and a new enemy, patrolling slimes that you must defeat.
 You must also clear multiple dirt piles.
 Once you have cleared everything, you can find the door and open it.
 Level 3 features basic slimes and a new enemy, ranged slime, as well as more dirt piles.
 Once you clear them all, open the door to go to boss level.
 Boss level features the boss with two phases.
-Defeat the boss both times then interact with lever to cleanse the kingdom.
+Defeat the boss both times.
+Once the Queen Oof  then you can find the lever and pull it to purify the water supply and you will have cleaned the kingdom.
 Then you will have completed the game.